 China’s security concerns over Xinjiang accelerated its foreign policy and diplomatic engagement in Central Asia, which largely shares the same Muslim, Turkic cultural identities with Uyghurs.
 Despite some signs of protests over events in Xinjiang across Central Asia, Chinese-led strategies and high-level diplomacy prevented the emergence of Central Asian solidarity with Uyghurs, while cooperation between China and the region took a step forward in the context of security.

-Indeed, Uzbekistan and Tajikistan face their own separatist movements in the autonomous Republic of Karakalpakstan and the Gorno-Badakhshan Autonomous Province (GBAO), respectively.
+Indeed, the governments of Uzbekistan and Tajikistan face their own "separatist movements" in Karakalpakstan and the Gorno-Badakhshan Autonomous Province, respectively.
 These shared concerns engender solidarity between Tajik and Uzbek political elites and China over noninterference in internal affairs and assisting each other to combat ethnic minorities’ dissident movements.

 China has been able to effectively lobby Central Asian elites to not raise questions over Beijing’s treatment of the Uyghurs.